IP Top 10 – November: Taylor Swift makes a Stand

 Jay-Z alleges that The Little Homie has knowingly infringed his registered trade marks as well as copyright through the reproduction of his best-known lyrics.

 It is reported that Jay-Z has been pursuing the company for over a year without reaching an agreement, which is now set to be resolved in the courts.

 Fox Media are one of a handful of applicants who are seeking to trade mark the phrase “OK Boomer” and profit from the emergence of a phrase now famed in worldwide youth culture.

 The phrase is commonly thrown at the older generations who are less sympathetic with the views and feelings of the millennials and ‘Generation Z’ of contemporary society.

 Fox Media claim that they wish to use the term in relation to a future television series and game show.

 However, given the widespread use of the term, it is highly unlikely that any of the opportunistic applications will succeed.
 Attempts to register popular cultural phrases are not a new phenomenon and rarely succeed.

 Tesla Reveal "Window Wiper" Laser Patent

-News broke this month that Tesla are taking further steps to remain at the forefront of technological innovation with the announcement of laser-based patent for cleaning car windshields.
+News broke this month that Tesla is taking further steps to remain at the forefront of technological innovation with the announcement of a laser-based patent for cleaning car windshields.